zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

     ls *

-The script ``self_contained.py`` doesn't require any extra python modules other than pytorch, which exists in the container, and can be run directly.
+The script ``self_contained.py`` doesn't require any extra python modules other than PyTorch, which exists in the container, and can be run directly.
-If you take a look at the code, the ``timeit`` functions import functions from the script itself using ``__main__``.
 Try running it.

 .. code-block:: shell

     python self_contained.py

+Not only can you run scripts from inside the container, you can interact with them outside the container too.
+If you have your other terminal still open, find these files and open the script in your favorite editor.
-You'll notice that you can see the file in your other terminal outside the container, while you can run it inside the container.
+Not only can you open the files, you can edit them too - all while beign able to run them inside a container.
-This means you can be editing scripts in your favorite editor while running them in a container all at the same time.

 Developing packages from inside a container
 #############################################

 If you're developing a whole package that needs to be updated, you either have to rely on relative imports or install the package.
 Relative imports often work, but may not depending on the complexity of the package.
-In our example python code, there's a ``pt_bench`` python module that we can test with the ``bench.py`` script that imports it.
+In our example python code, there's a ``pt_bench`` python module that gets loaded and used by ``bench.py``.

 .. code-block:: shell